 No napping after 5 pm

 Newborns sleep up to 18 hours in a 24 hour period which means they pretty much sleep all the time.
-They usually wake all 2-3 hours for a feeding and diaper change.
+They usually wake every 2-3 hours for a feeding and diaper change.
 In the beginning, we were inclined to just have him wake up and fall asleep whenever mainly because we didn’t know better.
 It was almost like time did not exist and it did not matter if it was day or night since we were always up.
 After my husband and I started getting dark circles so big that we looked like pandas, I decided we need to get back to normalcy.
 My baby needed to start understanding the difference between day and night even if that meant that he would still wake up for feeding at night.
 Hands-down the best advice I received is to keep him up after 5 pm.
+I would not even let him have a little cat nap.
 It made him so tired that he would be in bed by his 8 pm bedtime.
-He is 2 and a half years old and I still stick to the no-nap-after-5 rule and the same bedtime.
-It is very important that you do not even let them have a quick cat nap so that they are so tired out by 8 pm that they will easily fall asleep.
+He is 3 years old and I still stick to the no-nap-after-5 rule and the same bedtime.

 Create a bedtime routine